influx6/gu/docs/concepts/dom.md

 DOM
 ===

-The virtual DOM in Gu is package which provides a similar but functional approach to define the representation of the expected DOM which must be rendered by the selected [Driver](./drivers.md).
+The virtual DOM in Gu is a package which provides a similar but functional approach to define the representation of the expected DOM which must be rendered by the selected [Driver](./drivers.md).

-Gu ensures to provide a comprehensive list of functions to generate and create different tags and attributes to fit the standard HTML/HTML5 DOM nodes and events.
+Gu provides a comprehensive list of functions to generate and create different tags and attributes to fit the standard HTML/HTML5 DOM nodes and events.

-Which then allows an expressive and functional style in creating contents for components, views and the central app.
+This provides an expressive and functional style when creating contents for components, views and the central app.

-Using the DOM packages requires the following packages, with each providing different portions of the HTML/HTML5 API:
+Using the DOM package requires the following packages, with each providing different portions of the HTML/HTML5 API:

 -	Trees Package(https://github.com/gu-io/gu/trees\) The `trees` package provides the central root structure for the GU DOM.
 The baseline package used in the creation of object instance to represent different tags, events, and attributes types.